Technology-Notes/zacmanchester-kicksat-wiki/Setting-Up-A-Ground-Station.md

 * [BNC Cables](http://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Delectronics&field-keywords=BNC%20RG58).
 You'll want a couple of these.
 Make sure they're 50 Ohms (RG58 cable will work).

 ## Putting it Together:

+### Software:

+You'll need to have GNURadio installed to run the Sprite receiver.
+I've tried recording .wav files with several other SDR programs (SDR#, HDSDR) and demodulating them later with GNURadio with limited success.
+It seems most Ham radio SDR programs are optimized for audio and do some unpredictable things when not used in their intended application.
+If you want to record .wav files, please use GNURadio as it is known to work reliably.

+The best solution is to install GNURadio natively on your system.
+If you have the latest Ubuntu Linux (13.10 as of this writing), this is pretty painless - just follow the [instruction elsewhere on this wiki](https://github.com/zacinaction/kicksat/wiki/Installing-GNURadio-(Ubuntu)).
+If you are unable to install Ubuntu, then you can run the radio stuff in a virtual machine on Windows or MacOS X. You'll need to install the free [VMWare Player](https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/6_0) for Windows or [VMWare Fusion](https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/6_0) for Mac (not free but has a trial period).